drewww/prism/docs/source/making-a-roguelike/part8.rst

 Placing the stairs on the map
 -----------------------------

 Okay we've got our stairs created, it's time to place them on the map.
-Navigae to ``levelgen.lua`` and head to the bottom of the function right above return.
+Navigate to ``levelgen.lua`` and head to the bottom of the function right above return.

 .. code:: lua